 Greater Seattle

-The welcoming spirit can be felt in other neighborhoods as well.
-In Fremont, sup on Mexican food and beer at Frelard Tamales and El Sueñito Brewing before browsing literary finds at Charlie’s Queer Books.
-The roof at Beacon Hill’s Flora Bakehouse is a fantastic spot for savory and sweet pastries.
+Seattle’s welcoming spirit can be felt in other neighborhoods as well.
+In Fremont, browse for literary finds at Charlie’s Queer Books or enjoy pastries at Beacon Hill’s Flora Bakehouse.
 In Pioneer Square, be sure to check out the Queer Underground History Tour.

 The city’s acclaimed arts scene is another draw among LGBTQ+ visitors.
-Catch a performance of the world-class Seattle Opera at McCaw Hall or the Seattle Men’s Chorus and Seattle Women’s Chorus at Benaroya Hall, home to the Seattle Symphony.
-In July, the Seattle Queer & Trans Film Festival is another must for fans of the arts.
+Catch a performance of the world-class Seattle Opera at McCaw Hall or the Seattle Men’s Chorus and Seattle Women’s Chorus at Benaroya Hall.
+The Three Dollar Bill Cinema often hosts LGBTQ+ events and is a great destination for film lovers.

 Visit in June for Pride in the Park in Capitol Hill, which kicks off a month of LGBTQ+ festivities that culminate a few weeks later with the Seattle Pride Parade.
 That same weekend, Seattle PrideFest holds gatherings in Capitol Hill and the Seattle Center.